Lockheed Martin F-35 Lightning II procurement: Singapore

-In February 2003, Singapore joined the JSF program's System Design and Development (SDD) Phase, as a Security Co-operation Participant (SCP).
+In February 2003, Singapore joined the JSF program's SDD Phase, as a SCP.
 It was speculated that Singapore could be buying up to 100 F-35s.
 In late 2013, Singapore said they were in "no particular hurry" to buy the F-35, and that they were focusing on upgrading their F-16s in the near-term.
 It was speculated that Singapore has specific interest in acquiring the F-35B STOVL variant due to the use of road bases adjacent to airfields, most shorter than 8000 ft.
 It was speculated that the F-35B could also prove useful if the Endurance-class ships were converted to landing helicopter docks.
 In August 2016, the speculation ended with Singapore announcing it has placed on hold any decision to buy up to 12 F-35.

 In January 2019, Singapore's Minister for Defense Ng Eng Hen announced that Singapore's F-16C/Ds would retire "soon after 2030", and that he was happy to report that the Defence Science and Technology Agency and Republic of Singapore Air Force completed their evaluation and decided on the F-35 to be the most likely aircraft to replace it.
 The Ministry of Defense announced in a statement that the Republic of Singapore Air Force would first procure an unspecified "small number" of F-35s for full evaluation of their capabilities and sustainability before deciding on a full fleet.

-In March 2019, Singapore's Minister of Defence Ng Eng Hen announced Singapore would procure 4 F-35 aircraft for further evaluation, with an option to procure an additional 8 under the same contract.
-Ng Eng Hen added that a letter of request would be submitted to the United States in the near future, but did not clarify which variant of the F-35 was to be requested.
+In March, Ng announced Singapore would procure 4 F-35 aircraft for further evaluation, with an option to procure an additional 8 under the same contract.
+Ng added that a letter of request would be submitted to the United States in the near future, but did not clarify which variant of the F-35 was to be requested.

 In January 2020, the US government approved the procurement of four F-35B jets with the option to buy eight more of the same aircraft, as well as up to 13 engines, electronic warfare systems and related support and logistics services for US$2.75 billion by Singapore.

 On 28 February 2024, Minister Ng announced in parliament the procurement of 8 F-35As expected to be delivered by 2030, tallying up a total of 20 F-35s on delivery.
 The first delivery of F-35s is scheduled for the end of 2026.